1j01/guitar/README.md

     - Allow configuring the effects chain
       (at least toggle distortion on/off)

-* Tablature view that isn't just a text area
+* Tablature editor

+    - Block-level editing

-  (show current song position, allow block-level editing)
+    - Show current song position

 * Stretch guitar up to the point of a realistic scale and then center it